YukoIshikawa/ec601_Project2/UserStory.md

 ## User stories

-When people tweeted something and got a lot of replies, it is sometimes difficult to check every replies one by one and check if they get mainly positive responses or negative responses.
+- Background:
+Twitter supports a response "Quote tweets".
+Quote Tweets are much like Retweets except that they include a new Tweet message.
+They are not necessarily endorsements and contain both positive and negative responses.
+It is hard to know whether people Quote tweeted with positive intentions or negative intentions just by seeing the number of retweets.
+Therefore, sentiment analysis of Quote Tweets are required to determine how people respond and social influence.

 - Mission:
-  This application is for people who tweeted something and get a lot of replies to know how people respond to their tweets by analyzing sentiment of replies and providing output counting how many positive, negative or neutral replies.
+  This application is for twitter users, influencers and Twitter researchers to analyze sentiment of Quote Tweets and determine social influence of a specific Tweet.
 - Target User:
-  people who are using twitter
+    - Twitter users
+    - influencer
+    - Twitter Researchers ets..
 - User stories:
+  - I, as a twitter user, influencer or researcher, want to know what tweet Quote tweeted a lot by user ID.
-  - I, as a twitter user, want to input my username to analyze
+  - I, as a twitter user, influencer or researcher, want to input my user ID to see tweets that Qupte tweeted a lot
-  - I, as a twitter user, want to input a specific twitter ID to analyze
+  - I, as a twitter user, influencer or researcher, want to input a tweet ID to analyze sentiment of the Quote tweet
-  - I, as a twitter user, want to know how many positive, negative or neutral replies I got for my tweet
+  - I, as a twitter user, influencer or researcher, want to analyze sentiment of Quote tweets
-  - I, as a twitter user, want to see the analysis result
+  - I, as a twitter user, influencer or researcher, want to see the result of sentiment analysis of Quote tweets
 - MVP:
-  - can enter the username
+  - enter the username
+  - check twitter ID, the retweeted number and tweet text
-  - can enter the twitter ID
+  - enter the twitter ID to analyze sentiment of its Quote tweet
-  - can analyze the sentiment of replies
+  - analyze sentiment of Quote tweets
-  - can see the analysis result
+  - display the result of sentiment analysis